semnijenhuis/3D-ArcGisProject/README.md

 ### 5. Time Constraints of Internship Duration:
 The project timeline is constrained by the duration of the internship, spanning 20 weeks.
 While aiming for ambitious project goals, it's essential to maintain a realistic perspective and prioritize tasks effectively within the allocated timeframe.
+## Risk Analysis
+### 1. Dependency on ArcGIS for Building Viewer:
+The primary reliance on ArcGIS for building visualization poses a significant risk.
+Any downtime or service interruptions from ArcGIS could lead to the entire application being inaccessible.
+This dependency underscores the importance of closely monitoring ArcGIS's performance and having contingency plans in place to mitigate disruptions.

+### 2. Risk of Data Loss:
+With users providing numerous responses, the risk of data loss during updates or deployments is a critical concern.
+Implementing robust backup procedures prior to deploying new versions can safeguard against potential data loss and ensure continuity of user interactions.

+### 3. Optimization for Resource Efficiency:
+While budget constraints are not a direct concern, resource efficiency remains paramount.
+Striving for lightweight application design minimizes server costs and enhances the end-user experience.
+Prioritizing efficiency in resource utilization ensures scalability and sustainability in the long run.

+### 4. Compliance with GDPR Regulations:
+Non-compliance with GDPR regulations poses a substantial risk, potentially leading to severe financial penalties.
+Clear protocols must be established to ensure transparent data handling practices, including explicit consent from users regarding data storage and usage.
+Adhering strictly to GDPR guidelines mitigates legal and reputational risks associated with data privacy breaches.

+### 5. Competitive Landscape and Innovation:
+Staying ahead of the market in building visualization and user interaction tools is critical.
+As a niche concept, the application's success hinges on its ability to offer innovative features and a superior user experience.
+Proactive innovation ensures that the application remains competitive and maintains its position as a leading platform for 3D response participation.